-· Development of business strategy and marketing plans;
+Development of marketing and business plans

-- · Quantifying strategy through business plan development (using accounting, finance and spreadsheet skills); - · Implementing strategy by efficiently managing operations; and - Building efficient organizations for the long run, through intelligent work design, performance assessment and employee incentives.
+- Quantifying strategy through financial analysis - Implementing strategy by efficiently managing operations; and - Building efficient organizations for the long run, through intelligent work design, performance assessment and employee incentives.

 The curriculum is presented in a unique format that delivers the necessary depth of core business material while simultaneously applying that material to the health care industry.
 This is accomplished through the pairing of Simon School core courses with health care management courses that develop applications of the core material.
 Each pair of courses (module) is delivered and taken simultaneously.
-The four modules that comprise the program are: